I get the question all the time.

 Troubleshooting Tips: If you begin pouring the art too early on the second “low” stage, you’ll lose contrast or the design will be too large.
 If you begin pouring too late, the art will be too small.

-If you’re problem is that your art is crooked or unbalanced, try resting the bottom edge of the cup on the counter as you pour.
+If your problem is that your art is crooked or unbalanced, try resting the bottom edge of the cup on the counter as you pour.

 Is there clear contrast where the foam sits in the crema?